pnuehrenberg/multiviewtracks/docs/index.rst

 You can find a preprint on `biorxiv
 <https://www.biorxiv.org/content/10.1101/571232v1>`_, where we used **mvt** in diverse aquatic environments.

-Below, we visualized the 3D trajectories of a small fish school (*Lamprologus c.*) that was recorded while diving in Lake Tanganyika.

 .. raw:: html
    :file: reconstruction.html